scenerystack/community/docs/reference/api/scenery-phet/GradientRectangle.md

 # GradientRectangle

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/GradientRectangle.ts](https://github.com/phetsims/scenery-phet/blob/main/js/GradientRectangle.ts) for the most up-to-date information.

 ## Overview

 Mostly like a normal Rectangle (Node), but instead of a hard transition from "in" to "out", it has a defined region